- Written by bositman

 Here you will be able to control various aspects of the video output of PCSX2.
 Below we'll describe the settings available to us:

 - Apect Ratio: Here you can select Fit to Window/Screen which will stretch the video to fit in your window, standard (4:3) which will set the aspect ratio of your video to 4:3 or Widescreen (16:9) which does the same with a 16:9 ratio.
 Keep in mind that the game's display will be stretched this way, deforming the normal display.
-For proper wide screen, you should set it in the specific game's menu (if it supports it).
+For proper wide screen, make sure you check 'Enable Widescreen Patches' under 'System' or if there is no patch for your game set it in its menu (if it supports it).

 - Disable window resize border: When checked, removes the border used for resizing from the video window.